On this page

 ‘‘The suitcase, the map and the voyage of a youth worker”was co-funded by the European Commission - Strategic Partnerships in the field of education, training and youth.
 The project aimed at creating some online tools which could facilitate the process of professional life planning, the non-formal learning, informing young people and professionalise the occupation of youth worker.
 In 2 years the partners involved succeeded to achieve even more than the established objectives: to prepare a range of 3 necessary tools for youth workers;to build and test an online training course for 50 people interested in becoming youth workers;to allow 200 young people to test a full range of innovative tools, developed in the project, in order to develop their personal and professional life plan with the support of youth workers;to create and have 200 young people test an online training course for one key competence (Learning to learn) from the Reference Framework; to certify 18 people interested in becoming youth workers on an official occupational standard;to build an international partnership network of 9 structures, in the field of youth work.

-By December 2020 no system of quality assurance of the arrangements for the validation of non-formal and informal competences were developed and put in place.
+By December 2021, no system of quality assurance of the arrangements for the validation of non-formal and informal competences developed in the context of learning mobilities were developed and put.